Design of experiments: Example

+The first design is represented by an identity matrix while the second design is represented by an 8x8 Hadamard matrix, $H$, both examples of weighing matrices.

+The weights are typically estimated using the method of least squares.
+Using a weighing matrix, this is equivalent to inverting on the measurements:

 The question of design of experiments is: which experiment is better?

-The variance of the estimate X1 of θ1 is σ2 if we use the first experiment.
-But if we use the second experiment, the variance of the estimate given above is σ2/8.
-Thus the second experiment gives us 8 times as much precision for the estimate of a single item, and estimates all items simultaneously, with the same precision.
-What the second experiment achieves with eight would require 64 weighings if the items are weighed separately.
-However, note that the estimates for the items obtained in the second experiment have errors that correlate with each other.
+Investigating estimate A vs B for the first weight:

+A simular result follows for the remaining weight estimates.
+Thus, the second experiment gives us 8 times as much precision for the estimate of a single item, despite costing the same number of resources (number of weightings).

 Many problems of the design of experiments involve combinatorial designs, as in this example and others.

 Avoiding false positives

 False positive conclusions, often resulting from the pressure to publish or the author's own confirmation bias, are an inherent hazard in many fields.

-A good way to prevent biases potentially leading to false positives in the data collection phase is to use a double-blind design.
+Use of double-blind designs can prevent biases potentially leading to false positives in the data collection phase.
 When a double-blind design is used, participants are randomly assigned to experimental groups but the researcher is unaware of what participants belong to which group.
 Therefore, the researcher can not affect the participants' response to the intervention.